my-realm/depth-first/README.md

 ### Lastly

-Muse about the contents in the file `scenarios.md` upon reading through it.
+:innocent::eyes: Muse about the contents in the file `scenarios.md` upon reading through it.

 <br>